AI Slop in 2026: The State of the AI-Generated Web (a 100-page report)

 10. Search engines' counter-attack

 Search engines have been the main institutional force pushing back on slop.
 This section traces the timeline.
+The deeper account of the fight is in Google's Helpful Content Update and the AI-slop war.

-Table 10.A — Search engine counter-slop timeline 2022-2026
+Table 10.A.
+Search-engine counter-slop timeline 2022-2026

-| Year | Event | Significance | |------|-------|--------------| | 2022 (Aug) | Google "Helpful Content Update" launched | First explicit anti-low-effort signal | | 2023 (Sep) | Major Helpful Content refresh | Demoted thin AI-generated content broadly | | 2024 (Mar) | Core update + Spam policies update | Tightened "scaled content abuse" | | 2024 (May) | AI Overviews launched (US) | Changed user intent funnels — fewer clicks | | 2024 (Aug) | Google explicitly states AI-generated content can rank if helpful | The official line: it's about quality, not origin | | 2025 (Q1) | Major demotion of bulk-generated affiliate sites | Reported in WSJ, Verge, Search Engine Roundtable | | 2025 (Q2) | Bing Copilot integration deepens | Synthesized answers compete with traditional results | | 2025 (Q3) | Perplexity's source-attribution model gains share | New ranking signal: per-source citation in synthesis | | 2025 (Q4) | Google EEAT criteria refined for AI-era | "Experience" particularly elevated | | 2026 (Q1) | Generator-default visual fingerprints reportedly correlated with demotion | Not officially confirmed; inferred from teardowns | | 2026 (Q2) | Site-level signals dominate page-level signals | Clustering of identical sites gets the cluster demoted |
+| Year | Event | Significance | |------|-------|--------------| | 2022 (Aug) | Google "Helpful Content Update" launched | First explicit anti-low-effort signal | | 2023 (Sep) | Major Helpful Content refresh | Demoted thin AI-generated content broadly | | 2024 (Mar) | Core update + Spam policies update | Tightened "scaled content abuse" | | 2024 (May) | AI Overviews launched (US) | Changed user intent funnels; fewer clicks | | 2024 (Aug) | Google explicitly states AI-generated content can rank if helpful | The official line: it's about quality, not origin | | 2025 (Q1) | Major demotion of bulk-generated affiliate sites | Reported in WSJ, Verge, Search Engine Roundtable | | 2025 (Q2) | Bing Copilot integration deepens | Synthesized answers compete with traditional results | | 2025 (Q3) | Perplexity's source-attribution model gains share | New ranking signal: per-source citation in synthesis | | 2025 (Q4) | Google EEAT criteria refined for AI-era | "Experience" particularly elevated | | 2026 (Q1) | Generator-default visual fingerprints reportedly correlated with demotion | Not officially confirmed; inferred from teardowns | | 2026 (Q2) | Site-level signals dominate page-level signals | Clustering of identical sites gets the cluster demoted |

 The Helpful Content Update philosophy.
 Google's official position is consistent: it does not penalize AI-generated content per se.
 It penalizes low-quality content that fails to demonstrate experience, expertise, authoritativeness, and trustworthiness (EEAT).
 In practice, generator-default content fails the experience axis hard.
 A page about "the best CRMs in 2026" written by GPT-5 in 30 seconds has no experience behind it.
 The page's structure, rhythm, and lack of specifics betray that.
 Google's signal extraction is sophisticated enough to detect this even when the surface text passes traditional spam filters.